 - Translation: There are quite a few really good voice translation apps for China.
 Once downloaded, you can have simultaneous translations as both you and a Chinese person speak into the phone.
 Many of these apps are even free!

 - Travel eBooks: Don’t carry 10 lbs. worth of travel books!
-Many of the top China travel books are now published electronically.
+Many of the top China travel books are now published in ebook format.